The Geometry of Refusal in Large Language Models: Concept Cones and Representational Independence: Mechanistic Understanding of Directions

-\end{definition} This means that, instead of relying solely on orthogonality, we define two directions as representationally independent if ablating one has no effect on how much the other is represented in the model activations.
+\end{definition} Instead of relying solely on geometric orthogonality, we say that two directions are representationally independent when ablating one of them does not change how strongly the other is expressed in the model’s activations.
+Because we track cosine similarity at every layer, any non--linear distortions introduced earlier in the network are captured downstream.
+Consequently, representational independence guarantees that---measured by cosine similarity---no linear, non--linear, or cumulative interaction in the network increases or decreases how much the other examined direction is represented.

 To enforce this property, we extend \Cref{algo:single_direction} with an additional loss term that penalizes changes in cosine similarity at the last token position when ablating on harmful instructions:

 \textbf{Do independent directions exist?} With this extension, we can find a direction that is RepInd from the \dimacro direction, yet still fulfills the refusal properties from \Cref{def:refusal-properties}.
-We show the representational independence in the second row of \Cref{fig:orthogonal-effects}, where we see that the RepInd and \dimacro direction barely affect each other's representation under directional ablation.
+We illustrate the representational independence for Gemma 2 2B in the second row of \Cref{fig:orthogonal-effects}, where we see that the RepInd and \dimacro direction barely affect each other's representation under directional ablation.

 We iteratively search for additional directions that are not only RepInd to \dimacro but also of all previously identified RepInd directions.
-Despite these strong constraints, we successfully identify at least five such directions that maintain an ASR significantly above random vector intervention (\Cref{fig:rep-performance}), as well as a refusal cone with RepInd basis vectors (\Cref{fig:cone-repind}).
-However, in \Cref{fig:rep-performance} and \Cref{fig:cone-repind} performance degrades more rapidly compared to the results in \Cref{sec:gradient-based-directions} and \Cref{sec:cones}.
-This decline could be attributed to the increased difficulty of the optimization problem due to additional constraints.
-Alternatively, it may suggest that Gemma 2 2B possesses a limited number of directions that independently contribute to refusal.
-If the latter is true, this implies that the directions in the refusal cones exhibit non-linear dependencies.
+Despite these strong constraints, we successfully identify multiple such directions that maintain an ASR significantly above random vector intervention (\Cref{fig:rep-performance}).
+The ASR declines as you search for more directions, which could be attributed to the increased difficulty of the optimization problem due to additional constraints, or that the models contain a limited number of directions that independently contribute to refusal.
 Nevertheless, these results show that refusal in LLMs is mediated by multiple \emph{independent} mechanisms, underpinning the idea that refusal behavior is more nuanced than previously assumed.